mouhamedanflosse/playing-with-bash/README.md

-we are gonna try to automate some cool staff here 👾✨
+we are gonna try to automate some cool stuff here 👾✨